Nilanshrajput/AdvitiyaHackathon/README.md

              -Scrapper.ipynb :Scrap the data of patents from web, and cleans and organise the data in seprate json file for each patent.

-             -Bert_finetuned_system.ipynb : Fine tuning Bert Model for patent classification, using Transformer Library from Hugging face and Pytorch.
+             -BertV2_Final_Version.ipynb : Fine tuning Bert Model for patent classification, using Transformer Library from Hugging face and Pytorch.

                              Training Details : Multiple models were trained eith diffrent token sizes, LR, Batch sizes, diffrent number of epochs.
                                                  Get good results at traing at LR = 2e-5 for 20 Epochs and another 20 epochs at LR = 3e-5(4e-5 also